-Sex chromosomes are the chromosomes that are related to our sex and gender.
-Females have sex chromosomes composed of two X chromosomes, and males sex chromosome composed of one X chromosome and one Y chromosome.
+Sex chromosomes are the chromosomes that are related to our gender.
+Human females have sex chromosomes composed of two X chromosomes, and males have sex chromosomes composed of one X chromosome and one Y chromosome.
 X-linked traits are disorders related to a person's X chromosomes.
-Both males and females can be affected X-linked traits, however, males are generally more at risk of inheriting an X-linked trait because they only have one X. If one X chromosome is affected in a female, the other X will generally mask the effect.
+Both males and females can be affected by X-linked traits; however, males are generally more at risk of being afflicted by an X-linked trait because they only have one X. If one X chromosome is affected in a female, the other X will generally mask the effect.

 Using hemophilia as an example, it is possible to look at how these types of disorders can be passed on.
-A father can pass on a X and a Y allele, while the mother can pass on only a X.
+A father can pass on a X and a Y allele, while the mother can pass on one of two X chromosomes.

-On the above Punnett square, the alleles listed on the top are the sperm a father can supply, and the left side are the possible eggs a mother could supply.
+On the Punnett square below, the alleles listed on the top are the sperm a father can supply, and the alleles listed on the left side are the possible eggs a mother could supply.
 This example shows the mother as a carrier for hemophilia.
 The X shown in red is the recessive allele that is affected.

 Because the mother has a normal X chromosome, any effect the recessive X would have is probably masked.
 She is only a carrier, and she has a 50% chance of passing this chromosome on to any of her children.
 The Punnett square shows she has a 25% chance of creating a daughter that is a carrier like her, and a 25% chance of having a son that has hemophilia.
 She also has a 50% chance of passing on a X that is not affected.
 She has a 25% chance of having a daughter that is not a carrier and a 25% chance of a son that is not affected.

-One type of inheritance pattern is that only daughters can inherit recessive alleles from their affected father, because the sons will get the Y chromosome.
+EXAMPLEOne type of inheritance pattern is that only daughters can inherit recessive alleles from their affected father because the sons will get the Y chromosome.
 In other words, if a father is affected, he can only give an affected X chromosome.
-His daughters therefore will either be affected or be carriers.
+His daughters, therefore, will either be affected or be carriers.